 Denver's oldest block is also it's most trendy.
 The shops and boutiques of Larimer Square carry the latest fashions from New York to Milan.
 Charming and elegant, gas lamps line the street as the mountain views remind you of what lured you here in the first place.
 With several restaurants and nightclubs, Larimer Square is a great place for dinner and to end your first day in Denver.

 KIRKLAND MUSEUM OF FINE & DECORATIVE ARTS

 Take in the Kirkland Museum's collection of 20th-century decorative arts.
-On display is more than 3,300 works of Arts & Crafts, Art Nouveau, Glasgow Style, Wiener Werkstatte, De Stijl, Bauhaus, Art Deco, Modern, and Pop Art.
-Additionally, a major survey of Colorado art history is documented with over 170 artists represented by more than 700 works with a strong focus on the first thee quarters of the 20th Century.
+On display are more than 3,300 works of Arts & Crafts, Art Nouveau, Glasgow Style, Wiener Werkstatte, De Stijl, Bauhaus, Art Deco, Modern, and Pop Art.
+Additionally, a major survey of Colorado art history is documented, with over 170 artists represented by more than 700 works with a strong focus on the first thee quarters of the 20th century.
 Also, be sure to view the retrospective of Colorado's distinguished painter Vance Kirkland (1904-1981).

 MOLLY BROWN HOUSE MUSEUM

 No trip to Denver would be complete without a stop by the house of its most famous prospector, Molly Brown.
 Margaret "Molly" Brown gained wealth during Denver's gold rush days and fame as a Titanic survivor, earning her the nickname "Unsinkable Molly."
 This historic turn-of-the-century mansion contains original furnishings and mementos including furniture, china, silver, artwork, photographs and textiles.
 Her adventurous travels often overshadowed her philanthropic and political contributions.
 The Molly Brown House Museum is a great place to learn about all facets of the woman and the times in which she lived.